 We may be a little biased, but have you thought about volunteering with International Language Programs?
-ILP isn’t affiliated with the LDS church but lots of our volunteers are LDS.
-Plus, all volunteer signs a code of conduct that’s pretty similar to the BYU honor code.
-If you want to make sure you’ll be meeting other LDS volunteers while abroad, you can always let ILP know you want to serve in ILP cities or countries with easy church access or invite your friends to come along with you!
+ILP isn’t affiliated with The Church but lots of our volunteers are members.
+That's because we're based out of Orem, Utah and all volunteers sign our Code of Conduct that’s pretty similar to the BYU honor code, so our program is a good fit for anyone looking for that type of experience while they're traveling.
+If you want to make sure you’ll be meeting other Latter Day Saint volunteers while abroad, you can always let ILP know you want to serve in ILP cities or countries with easy church access or invite your friends to come along with you!

 ILP volunteers are college-aged (usually 18-25), don’t need to have any teaching experience, pay a program fee that includes airfare, housing, visa, food and culture classes for the entire semester which is about 4-5 months long.
 Here’s everything a program fee covers.

 You can even volunteer with ILP before deciding to serve a mission — it actually happens all the time.
-Volunteers living in Europe can check out all the LDS temples in Europe on vacation (there are also LDS temples in Mexico and the DR you can visit), get the chance to spend time serving others, test out life in a different place with a totally new culture — all things you’ll experience as a missionary.
+Volunteers even have a chance to visit temples around the world, get the chance to spend time serving others, test out life in a different place with a totally new culture — all things you’ll experience as a missionary.

-Maybe you’re looking for something you can do while you’re still in high school or a program that is only a couple of weeks long.
+Maybe you’re looking for something you can do while you’re still in high school?
 If that’s the case, maybe HEFY is a good option for you.
-HEFY is another non-profit organization that isn’t affiliated with the LDS church (similar to ILP) but have volunteers signs a code of conduct.
+HEFY is another non-profit organization that isn’t affiliated with The Church (similar to ILP) but also have volunteers sign a code of conduct.
 HEFY also asserts that prayer, scripture study and church attendance as an important part of your experience with their organization.